rdw20170120/workstation/BriteOnyx/doc/HowTo-activate_this_project.md

 # HowTo activate this project repository (directory)
-This project is designed to be developed and executed in a BASH shell running on Ubuntu.
+This project is designed to be developed and executed in a Bash shell running on Ubuntu.
 It should work on Ubuntu and derivatives.
 It may be possible to adapt it to run in other shells and/or on other operating systems.